 To treat your bunions, book a foot assessment with one of our chiropodists using our online booking form below, or call us at 416-769-3338 – no referral required!
 Our foot clinic is open Mondays to Fridays from 9 am to 6 pm, Saturdays from 9 am to 4 pm, and Sundays from 10 am to 4 pm.

 The following risk factors and activities can make one more vulnerable to developing bunions:

 The most effective and practical thing you can do to prevent bunions is wear proper footwear.
 You can do this by:

 It’s important to remember: there is no need to sacrifice your feet for fashion.
-You may love the shoes, but if they don’t love you back, the relationship may not work out.
-The specially curated selection of shoes and custom dress shoe orthotics at Feet First are living proof that you can be stylish and kind to your feet.
+You may love the shoes, but if they don’t love you back, the relationship won’t be good for you in the long-run.
+The specially curated selection of dress shoes, Superfeet dress shoe inserts, and custom dress shoe orthotics at Feet First are living proof that you can be stylish and kind to your feet.
 After all, you deserve shoes that love you as much as you love them.

 If you already have bunions, you can prevent the condition from getting worse by:

 The knowledgeable foot specialists at Feet First Clinic can help you find bunion-friendly shoes, sandals and boots that suit the unique shape and biomechanical needs of your feet.
 Book an appointment with a chiropodist today if you want to seek treatment for bunions or to determine if you may be at risk of developing bunions based on your family history, gait patterns, and foot alignment.